bitnami/containers/soldevelo/kafka/README.md

 ## License

+Copyright 2025 SolDevelo
-Copyright &copy; 2025 Broadcom.
-The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.
+Based on Bitnami Containers Library (https://github.com/bitnami/containers) © 2025 Broadcom.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries. (licensed under Apache-2.0)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.